lionel-rowe/phpbb-enhanced-quote/README.md

-# Partial Quote
+# Enhanced Quote

 ## Installation

-Copy the extension to phpBB/ext/luoning/partialquote
+Copy the extension to phpBB/ext/luoning/enhancedquote

-Go to "ACP" > "Customise" > "Extensions" and enable the "Partial Quote" extension.
+Go to "ACP" > "Customise" > "Extensions" and enable the "Enhanced Quote" extension.

 ## License